-It’s hard to believe it’s been 35 years since we were hit with the Blizzard of 1978, but the stories will withstand the test of time.
+It’s hard to believe it’s been 35 years since Wellesley was hit with the Blizzard of '78, but the stories will withstand the test of time.

 On Feb.
 6, 1978, the area was blanketed with a record 27 inches of snow with the added bonus of hurricane force winds.
 The storm began the morning of Feb.
 6 and lasted through the following evening.
 It was a storm that was never really predicted to be this large, and yet from it one good thing came — we learned about emergency preparedness.